riyer8/riyer8.github.io/src/pages/Taps103Page/essays/artperformance.md

 > étude _(noun)_: open-ended rehearsed improvisations

-For further clarification, here is the online definition of étude as it pertains to improv:
+For comparison, here is a broader defintion as it appears in improv literature:

 > étude _(noun)_: structured exercise designed to develop specific skills, like living in the moment, chasing a goal, or using a specific technique, which are then applied to spontaneous scenes.

-The role of improv / action is "to build the imaginary circumstances and making them _sensually real_", as described by de Jong.
+The role of improv / action is "to build the imaginary circumstances and make them _sensually real_", as described by de Jong.

 ---